Demystifying GIS: Unlocking the Power of Location

 How does GIS work?

 Let’s use a street map as an example.
 On a street map, you can find its name, geographic location, and intersections with other streets in the area.
 We then have the buildings on each side of the street, including private properties, commercial and office buildings, and other constructions.
 In addition to this, we have underground utilities like sewer pipes and gas pipes underneath the buildings and power cables above the ground.
-If we add the foliage and vegetation, we end up with a complex map that is almost unreadable due to the large amount of information.
+If we add the foliage and vegetation we end up with a complex map that is almost unreadable due to the large amount of information.

 Everything that was added to the street map is location-based data.
 While in the past, standard maps could only display 1 or 2 datasets before becoming hard to use and understand, nowadays with the use of GIS, multiple datasets can be displayed on the map in a variety of separate layers.
 Predictions and proper planning can be done by analyzing spatial relations between the layers.